What does our service do?

 If you live in Nottingham City or Derbyshire, please click on the link for your area above for details on how to self-refer to our Podiatry service.
 Please note we are unable to accept self-referrals from Nottinghamshire or Lincolnshire patients.

 Lines are open between 9:00am - 4:00pm (there is an answer phone facility outside of these times)

 Or at our address:

 We encourage members of the public to take steps to prevent foot problems.
 There are also simple things you can do if you develop minor problems.
 For details, see this advice note.

 How did we do?

-If you have any comments or queries about our service then please complete our online questionnaire and let us know how we are doing.
+If you have any comments or queries about our service then please complete our Friends and Family Test questionnaire.